Mick Ronson: Early life

-Michael Ronson was born in Kingston upon Hull in 1946.
+Michael Ronson was born in Kingston upon Hull in East Riding.
 He was the first son of George and Minnie Ronson and had two younger siblings, Maggi and David.
 As a child he was trained classically to play piano, recorder, violin, and (later) the harmonium.
 He initially wanted to be a cellist, but moved to guitar upon discovering the music of Duane Eddy, whose sound on the bass notes of his guitar sounded to Ronson similar to that of the cello.
 He joined his first band, The Mariners, in November 1963, when he was 17.
-His stage debut with The Mariners was in support of the Keith Herd Band at Brough Village Hall, a gig for which the band travelled 35 miles and got paid 10 shillings (50p).
-While Ronson was working with The Mariners, another local Hull group – The Crestas – recruited him on the advice of The Mariners' bassist John Griffiths.
+His stage debut with The Mariners was in support of the Keith Herd Band at Brough Village Hall, a gig for which the band travelled 35 miles and were paid 10 shillings (50p).
+While Ronson was working with The Mariners, another local Hull group– The Crestas–recruited him on the advice of The Mariners' bassist John Griffiths.
 With Ronson on board the Crestas gained a solid reputation, making regular appearances at local halls: Mondays at the Halfway House in Hull, Thursdays at the Ferryboat Hotel, Fridays at the Regal Ballroom in Beverley, and Sundays at the Duke of Cumberland in North Ferriby.

 In 1965, Ronson left The Crestas, moving to London to seek work.
 He took a part-time job as a mechanic, and joined a band called The Voice, replacing Miller Anderson.
-Soon afterwards, Crestas' drummer Dave Bradfield travelled to London, replacing the Voice's previous drummer.
-After playing a few dates with the group, Ronson and Bradfield returned from a weekend in Hull to find their gear piled at their flat and a note explaining that the rest of the group had gone to The Bahamas.
-Ronson stayed in London and teamed up briefly with a soul band called The Wanted, before eventually returning to Hull.
-In 1966, he joined Hull's top local band, The Rats, joining singer Benny Marshall, bassist Geoff Appleby, and drummer Jim Simpson (who was subsequently replaced by Clive Taylor and then John Cambridge).
+Soon afterwards, Crestas' drummer Dave Bradfield went to London, replacing the Voice's previous drummer.
+After playing a few dates with the group, Ronson and Bradfield returned from a weekend in Hull to find their gear piled at their flat and a note explaining that the rest of the group had gone to the Bahamas.
+Ronson stayed in London and briefly teamed with a soul band called The Wanted, before eventually returning to Hull.
+In 1966, he joined Hull's top local band, The Rats, joining singer Benny Marshall, bassist Geoff Appleby, and drummer Jim Simpson (who was then replaced by Clive Taylor and later John Cambridge).
 The group played the local circuit, and made a few unsuccessful trips to London and Paris.